strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

   }'
 ```

-After creating a corresponding native Kafka consumer connected to the Kafka cluster, the bridge replies with an HTTP status code `200 OK` and a JSON payload containing the URI that the HTTP client has to use in order to interact with such a consumer for subscribing and receiving messages from topic.
+After creating a corresponding native Kafka consumer connected to the Kafka cluster, the bridge replies with an HTTP status code `200 OK` and a JSON payload containing the URI that the HTTP client has to use in order to interact with such a consumer for subscribing and receiving messages from topics.

 ```json
 {